Blog

 View all blogs

-FY 2025 Medicare hospital inpatient final rule will alter hospital margins and change administrative procedures
+FY 2025 Medicare hospital inpatient final rule to affect hospital margins and administrative procedures

 This week, our In Focus section reviews the policy changes that the Centers for Medicare & Medicaid Services (CMS) finalized on August 1, 2024, in the fiscal year (FY) 2025 Medicare Hospital Inpatient Prospective Payment System (IPPS) and Long-Term Acute Care Hospital (LTCH) Final Rule (CMS-1808-F).
 This year’s IPPS final rule will impact hospital margins and administrative processes beginning October 1, 2024.